network-science-lab/infmax-trainer-icm-mln/README.md

 ├── _configs                -> def. of the training configs
 ├── _data_set               -> evaluated networks
-├── env                     -> a definition of the runtime environment ├── src                     -> module with main implementation │   |── datamodule          -> code for converting datasets into datamodule │   |── dataset             -> implemented datasets for preparing HeteroData │   |── hetero_data         -> extension of HeteroData from torch_geometric
+├── env                     -> a definition of the runtime environment ├── src                     -> a module with main implementation │   |── datamodule          -> code for converting datasets into datamodule │   |── dataset             -> implemented datasets for preparing HeteroData │   |── hetero_data         -> an extension of HeteroData from torch_geometric
 │   |── infmax_models       -> implemented ML models for Influence Maximisation
 │   |── training            -> code related to training execution
 │   │   ├── trainers        -> scripts to train models according to provided configs
 │   │   ├── callbacks.py    -> allowed training callbacks defined in executed config
 │   │   └── loggers.py      -> allowed training loggers defined in executed config
-│   |── utils               -> logic for helpers across whole repository │   └── wrapper             -> wrappers for trainable models implemented in torch ├── trainers                -> scripts to train models according to provided configs ├── README.md
+│   |── utils               -> the logic for helpers across whole repository │   └── wrapper             -> the wrappers for trainable models implemented in torch ├── trainers                -> scripts to train models according to provided configs ├── README.md
 └── run_experiments.py      -> main entrypoint to trigger the pipeline